alexander-brady/mixture-of-sentiment-experts/README.md

 > Alexander Brady, Adam Suma, Cedric Girardin, Diego Calasso

-This repository contains the source code for the Computational Intelligence Lab's (CIL) 2025 course project on sentiment classification using a Mixture-of-Experts (MoE) model.
+This repository contains the source code for the team "The Sentimentalist"'s project on sentiment classification using a Mixture-of-Experts (MoE) model for the course Computational Intelligence Lab (2025).

 ## Setup